How Much Sugar Can People With Diabetes Have a Day?

 {{mid-cta}}

-When it comes to sugars (a type of carb), people living with diabetes can't live with them and can't live without them.
+When it comes to sugar, people living with diabetes can't live with it and can't live without it.
 You can pretty much say that diabetes and sugar have a complicated relationship.
 Our bodies, whether we have diabetes or not, need the sugar glucose to function as it's the brain's primary source of energy.
-But that's no invitation to add more glucose to your diet; the body can produce glucose by breaking down most things you eat, especially carbohydrates.1
+But that's no invitation to add more glucose to your diet; the body can produce glucose by breaking down most things you eat, especially carbohydrates.2

 Now, let's get to where the issue lies.
 Insulin is a hormone that moves all the sugar in the bloodstream into your cells to use as energy.
-When you have diabetes, your pancreas can't produce enough insulin, or your cells don't respond to the insulin efficiently and can't use the sugar as fuel, a condition known as insulin resistance.
-Either scenario results in all that sugar remaining in your bloodstream; that's a problem because excess sugar can lead to blood vessel and nerve damage, which increases your risk of health problems, including heart disease, heart attack, stroke, and high blood pressure.
-That's why people with type 1 or type 2 diabetes might inject insulin to help regulate their blood sugar and manage the condition.2,3
+When you have diabetes, your pancreas can't produce enough insulin, or your cells don't respond to the insulin efficiently.
+If they can’t respond to insulin appropriately, they can't use the sugar as fuel, resulting in a condition known as insulin resistance—either scenario results in all that sugar remaining in your bloodstream.

-How Much Sugar Can People With Type 2 Diabetes Eat?
+How Much Sugar Can People With Type 2 Diabetes Eat Daily?

-Living with diabetes isn't synonymous with forgoing fruits, grains, dairy, or even dessert.
-After all, sugar is the brain and body's main energy source and can certainly fit into a diabetes-friendly diet in moderation.
+Living with prediabetes or diabetes isn't synonymous with forgoing fruits, grains, dairy, or even dessert.
+After all, sugar is the brain and body's primary energy source and can fit into a diabetes-friendly diet in moderation.
 Moderation is the keyword here.

 • Men: 36 grams (equivalent to 150 calories or nine teaspoons' worth)